mangodairy/mytest/_Kubernetes/KubernetesPart5_Deployment.md

 node-3       NotReady   <none>                 23d   v1.21.1
 rajith@k8s-master:~$
 ```
-I corrected the issue for "node-1" and node-2", you can see those nodes status changed to "Ready".
+Corrected the issue for "node-1" and node-2", you can see those node's status changed to "Ready".
 {: style="text-align: justify;"}

 ```markdown